-Roxy Hunter and the Mystery of the Moody Ghost, Nickelodeon
+Roxy Hunter and the Mystery of the Moody Ghost, on Nickelodeon

 Dolphin Entertainment; IMDb; Sony Pictures; TV.com; Wikipedia